 Please continue to support the members of our creative community as they create meaning within their careers.
 Thanks to all for their informative and inspiring contributions.

 If you are not on the mailing list and would like to receive owe monthly notices of these Updates please contact email@example.com.
 Conversely if you would like to be removed from the email list simply email firstname.lastname@example.org and write "Unsubscribe" in the subject line.

 Keep sending in your informative and motivating emails.
 I may have to edit them in the interest of space but I will do my best to keep their integrity.
 Emails and notices are usually posted in the order they are received.
 Tony Luna Creative-Updates are produced approximately once a month so please provide enough lead time when submitting emails so they can be posted in a timely fashion.

 Keep creating wonderful art and, as always, stay in touch!

 A Creative Consultancy

 Adjunct Professor: Art Center College of Design

-Contributing Editor: "Bokeh Magazine, The Art and Life of Photography," an online magazine for the iPad
+Contributing Consultant to "Bokeh Magazine, The Art and Life of Photography," an online magazine for the iPads and iPhones.

 Providing support, inspiration and networking for mid-career creative professionals